 No need for the combo

-Rather than purchasing inexpensive windows and window tinting, consider purchasing Reece windows.
+Rather than purchasing inexpensive windows and window tinting, consider purchasing Reece Windows & Doors.
 They aren’t just a “layer of protection that may withstand hurricane force winds.”

 We test them to make certain they do the job.